Infinity, Inc.: Formation

 Hector Hall, Lyta Trevor, Norda Cantrell, and Albert Rothstein decide to adopt identities of their own and apply for membership in the Justice Society of America (JSA).
 They adopt the codenames Silver Scarab, Fury, Northwind, and Nuklon respectively.
-They are turned down, but apply again with Jennie-Lynn Hayden and Todd Rice, both of whom suspect they are Alan Scott's children (revealed to be true in Infinity Inc. Annual #1).
+They are turned down, but apply again with Jennie-Lynn Hayden and Todd Rice, Alan Scott's children.
 Star-Spangled Kid decides to leave the JSA to create a new group and they are joined by Power Girl, Huntress, and Brainwave Jr. They call themselves Infinity, Inc.

-Infinity, Inc. first faces the JSA, turned evil by the Ultra-Humanite's Stream of Ruthlessness.
+Infinity, Inc. first faces the JSA, turned evil by the Ultra-Humanite.
 They defeat the JSA and the Ultra-Humanite.
 In a press conference to garner media attention for the new team, the members publicly divulge their secret identities, and Hector announces his engagement to Lyta.
-Star-Spangled Kid forms a partnership with the city of Los Angeles to commission his team as for-hire protectors and purchases Stellar Studios to revitalize its production of movies.
+Star-Spangled Kid forms a partnership with Los Angeles to commission his team as for-hire protectors and purchases Stellar Studios to revitalize its production of movies.

 Clashes with Helix

 Fury is kidnapped in an extortion attempt by the villain group known as Helix: the original members are Arak the Wind-Walker, Baby Boom, Kritter, Mister Bones, Penny Dreadful, and Tao Jones.
 They are defeated by the Infinitors, but manage to escape.

-Later, the second Wildcat, Yolanda Montez, learns that she is a cousin of new Helix member Carcharo and that they are products of the same genetic experiments of Doctor Love as Helix.
+Later, the second Wildcat, Yolanda Montez, learns that she is a cousin of Helix member Carcharo and that they are products of the same genetic experiments of Doctor Love as Helix.
 The two teams battle to a stalemate.
-Mister Bones is arrested, but the others escape.
+Bones is arrested, but the others escape.